 Vietnamese American Community Center of the East Bay

-To support succession planning by promoting internally and training the staff member to become an associate director.
+They will focus on succession planning by promoting internally and training the staff member to become an associate director.
+They will expand their existing citizenship classes, voter education and voter registration efforts.

 Funded in partnership with: